MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

   Here you can see all integration services available on this Hyper-V host.
 It's worth noting that the guest operating system may or may not support all of the integration services listed.

-### Enable or disable integration services using PowerShell
+### Enable or Disable Integration Services Using PowerShell

 Integration services can also be enabled and disabled with PowerShell by running [`Enable-VMIntegrationService`](https://technet.microsoft.com/en-us/library/hh848500.aspx) and [`Disable-VMIntegrationService`](https://technet.microsoft.com/en-us/library/hh848488.aspx).